erikerik116/token-transfer-10000-wallets/readme.md

     This bot transfer tokens from main wallet to 10000 new wallets.
     These 10000 wallet private keys are saved in "data2.json"

+## Contact me

+If you have any question or something, feel free to reach out me anytime via telegram, discord or twitter.

+- Discord: @erikerik116

+- Telegram: @erikerik116

 ## parameta in env file
 1. BASE_MINT=   # Token mint address